SBAA By-laws (Amended: January 2022)

 ARTICLE IV – OFFICERS AND TRUSTEES

 1. THE PRESIDENT prepares the agenda and presides at the meetings of the Board and the Membership.
 He/She may appoint committees as needed.
 He/She is an ex officio member of all committees.
 He/She presents a summary report of the year’s activities at the Annual Meeting.
-After the election of officers at the Annual Meeting, the outgoing president convenes a joint meeting of the newly elected Board and the previous Board for the purpose of conducting an orderly transfer of materials and information.

 2. THE VICE PRESIDENT presides at SBAA meetings in the absence of the President, assists the President and performs such duties as may be assigned to him/her by the President and by the Board of Directors.